rebelsky/csc151/outlines/bodies/intro-linux.md

 * The labs
     * Available online.
 * The homework
-    * Weekly, due on Wednesdays
+    * Weekly, due on Tuesdays.
 * Academic honesty
     * Core to the academic process.
     * The college's basic policy: Cite carefully.